I’m Elizabeth Loudon, the Director of Prospero Partners.

 Nobody can do it all.
 If I think other people can help you better than I can, I’ll tell you, and I’ll help you find those people.

 I work closely with Wilder Gutterson, who co-founded Prospero Partners with me in 2007, and with some of the best communications and personal impact coaches in the country.
-I also work with Marts & Lundy on major projects with leading cultural organisations, such as the Science Museum Group and the Royal Botanic Gardens, Kew, and more recently with St Andrews University.
+I am an Associate with Marts & Lundy on major projects with leading cultural organisations, such as the Science Museum Group, the Royal Botanic Gardens, Kew, and St Andrews University.

 Get in touch if you’d like client lists, references, or more detailed examples of our work.
 Stay in touch if you already know us.
 And thank you, for everything you do.